 Diplomate: American Board of Plastic Surgery 1996

-How to Find the Right Plastic Surgeon in San Antonio
+How to Find the Right Plastic Surgeon San Antonio Offers

 If you want to experience complete trust in the person who will perform this surgery, then you should investigate his or her board certification.
 Recognition from professional peers is a solid way of determining the competency of a doctor.
 There is no need to risk offending your surgeon or starting a confrontation.
 You can simply go to the website for the American Board of Plastic Surgery.
 They maintain a list of surgeons who have applied to them for certification.
 If you do not find your surgeon listed there, you might inquire about his or her certification with the office staff at the surgery center.